 Readings for This Week & Next

-Parentheses means that the verses are optional, but we usually read the optional verses anyway.
+Parentheses mean that the verses are optional, but we usually read the optional verses anyway.

 Hymns for This Week

-These are the hymns for the churches with Holy Communion.
-A church having Morning Prayer will most likely sing only three of these, but may add sung canticles (songs of praise or penitence).
+These are the hymns for the churches celebrating Holy Communion.
+Churches having Morning Prayer will likely have only three of these hymns, but will add spoken or sung canticles (songs of praise).